ccodwg/Covid19CanadaBot/README.md

 I am made up of a set of GitHub Actions workflows meant to assist with the maintenance of the datasets put out by the [COVID-19 Canada Open Data Working Group](https://opencovid.ca/).

+**I am retired as of February 2024, but you can read about my previous duties below.**

 My two most important tasks are:

 * 📈 Running the daily updates for [`CovidTimelineCanada`](https://github.com/ccodwg/CovidTimelineCanada) **(Timeline of COVID-19 in Canada)**